ngnlang/ngn/README.md

 Your entrypoint file must define a `main()` function.
 It's found and run automatically.
 Most of your code will live inside of this function, but not everything.

 ## Declaring identifiers

-ngn follows in the footsteps of Rust's ownership model, but tries to make it easier to use and reason about.

 | example | scope | binding | value | ownership |
 |-------|-------|-------|-------|-------|